gautamprajapat8/YouTube_clone/README.md

 # YouTube_clone

 This is YouTube clone web Application where we can watch videos.
 I have tried my best to make the website.
-This Project given by [Masai School](https://github.com/masai-course) during I learing HTML, CSS, JavaScript, And ES6 It was individual project built by me in 1 day
+This Project given by [Masai School](https://github.com/masai-course) during I learning  HTML, CSS, JavaScript, And ES6 It was individual project built by me in 1 day

 ## Tech-Stack